MikesoWeb/MikesoWeb/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on flask blog
+- 🔭 I’m currently working on [my-py](https://my-py.ru/)
-- 🌱 I’m currently learning flask
+- 🌱 I’m currently learning JS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...